 • Developmental disability beginning before age 22

 That second category, developmental disability without intellectual disability, is what made ECF transformative in 2016.
-Before ECF, an adult with autism, cerebral palsy, traumatic brain injury, or another DD without an intellectual disability had no Tennessee Medicaid HCBS pathway at all.
+Before ECF, an adult with a DD but no intellectual disability had no Tennessee Medicaid HCBS pathway at all.

 Age and Level of Care